v-rising/ModernCamera/README.md

 </ul>
 </details>

 ### Features
 - Option and keybinding to enable/disable ModernCamera
-- Option to use default build mode camera settings
+- Option to use default build mode camera
 - Option to always show a crosshair
 - Option for field of view
 - Keybinding to hide UI
 - First person view
-    - Option to enable/disable first person view
+    - Option to enable/disable
     - Alway locks camera rotation
     - Offsets camera height when shapeshifted
 - Third person view
-    - Keybinding for action mode to lock camera rotation
+    - Keybinding for action mode (action mode locks camera rotation)
-    - Option for crosshair in action mode
+    - Option to always show crosshair in action mode
+        - _Helpful when using aimed abilities_
     - Option to lock pitch angle
     - Option to lock zoom distance
     - Options to adjust min/max pitch angles
     - Options to adjust min/max zoom
     - Option for over the shoulder offsets
+        - _Use this to offset the camera.
+Useful to avoid always showing name/health on top of screen_
     - Option for aiming offsets
+        - _Use this to adjust the aiming reticle position.
+This is helpful for aimed abilities_
     - Option to lock aim mode forward
+        - _Default: will aim towards mouse when rotating the camera_
+        - _Forward: will always aim forward when rotating the camera_

 ### Installation